 Today to call our family “creative” is an understatement.
 Like so many in the arts, we joyfully vacillate between the hard sciences and natural world sciences, and the world of music, fiction, film, writing – and Making.
 We sew; we write.
 We sing; we publish.
 We cook; we sculpt.
 We build worlds.

-Our oldest child, now eighteen, is an accomplished illustrator and graphic artist.
-He likes to tell me: “Don’t say I’m talented.
+Our oldest child, now twenty, is an accomplished illustrator and graphic artist who is off to pursue his marine science career in the fall.
+With regards to his art he likes to tell me: “Don’t say I’m talented.
 Say I’m ‘skilled’.”

 And that’s me, today.
 I am not “gifted”.
 I am not “talented”.
 I am merely skilled.
 I am skilled because I’ve put the time in.
 If you put the time in, you’d probably be skilled too.